davidjbradshaw/iframe-resizer/README.md

 	default: false
 	type: boolean

 Calculate iFrame hosted content width.
+Enable this if using size method to set a custom width.

 ### interval